justjoo-git/hub-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to my github blog!
 ---

 Hello this is my first blog on github.